pivotal/docs-tap/scst-scan/getting-started.hbs.md

 1. [Install Supply Chain Security Tools - Scan 2.0 in a cluster](./install-app-scanning.hbs.md)

-2. Create Supply Chain with SCST - Scan 2.0 with either Supply Chain Choreographer for Tanzu or Tanzu Supply Chain:
+2. Create a supply chain with SCST - Scan 2.0 using either Supply Chain Choreographer for Tanzu or Tanzu Supply Chain.

-## Supply Chain Choreographer for Tanzu
+## Create a supply chain using Supply Chain Choreographer

 [Enable App Scanning for default Test and Scan supply chains](./integrate-app-scanning.hbs.md)